stuartjwright/fantasy-football-app/report/040-requirements.md

 * Access the web application using a mobile-friendly user interface (responsive design).
 * Customise league with different options relating to the rules of the game.

 ### Additional Features Implemented

 The requirement to allow the user participate in more than one fantasy league at a time was implemented as intended.
 Although it would be impractical for a user to attempt to participate in multiple auctions at once (given the real-time nature of the game), it is technically possible - all they would need to do is open multiple browser tabs and browse to the appropriate league in each.
 A more practical application of this feature might be to allow a user to register or create some leagues for next week's fixtures, while they are monitoring points being scored for their existing league.

-The ability to customise the league with different options has already been covered as part of the **Join a League** section above.
+The ability to customise the league with different options was successfully implemented.

 ### Additional Features Not Implemented